dialvarezs/nanopore-analyses-data-en/content/5-genome-assembly.md

 ---
 title: 5.
 Genome assembly
 ---
+>[!summary] In this chapter
+> - What is genome assembly and what tries to achieve?
+> - How to assemble a genome using Flye
+> - How to polish and assembly using Medaka
+> - How to check genome completeness and contamination with CheckM2

 ## What is genome assembly?

 Genome assembly aims to piece together DNA fragments, using overlaps between reads or other techniques, to ideally obtain a single contig with the reconstructed genome.
 One of the most common approaches to assembly involves searching for overlaps among reads to assemble them into longer contigs.